PIP-41: Address Recovery

 Problem #

-Right now, when a wallet is recovered using a mnemonic phrase, it cannot restore all previously used or balance-holding addresses.
+Right now, when a wallet is recovered using a mnemonic phrase, it cannot automatically restore all previously used or balance-holding addresses.
 Users must manually create addresses, which is not efficient.
-It can also cause problems, especially if there is a gap in address usage.
+This can also cause problems, especially if there is a gap in address usage.

 Solution #

 This proposal suggests recovering addresses that have activity on the blockchain.
-An address is considered active if its public key is saved in the blockchain database.
-Otherwise, it is inactive or empty.
+An address is considered active if it is indexed in the blockchain database; otherwise, it is considered inactive or empty.
+Account activity can be determined using the GetAccount API.

 Specification #